stanfordjournalism/.github/profile/README.md

 See below to learn more about our courses and related training materials.

+To chat with us, head on over to Discussions ☝️or submit an Issue on our [community repo](https://github.com/stanfordjournalism/community/issues).

 ## Training resources

 | name  | :octocat: | description |